TexasInstruments/edgeai-tidl-tools/examples/jupyter_notebooks/README.md

 - Use your host IP address to access the notebooks

 ## Setup
-- Prepare the Environment for the Model compilation by follwoing the setup section [here](../../ README.md#setup)
+- Prepare the Environment for the Model compilation by following the setup section [here](../../README.md#setup)

 ## Launch Notebook Session
-- If this is the first time run below script to get your setup ready and copy "token" from printed information in the EVM.
+- If this is the first time, run below script to get your setup ready and copy "token" from printed information in the EVM.
 If not the first time, go to "Open Jupyter Session in Browser" section
     ```
     source ./launch_notebook.sh
     ```